jjyu130/DS4002-CS3/DATA/README.md

 ## Data Dictionary
 *We use the original folder-based image organization for modeling, rather than implementing a manifest csv as initially intended.
 Thus, the dataset does not contain structured tabular features.
-The following elements effectively constitute the metadata:"
+The following elements effectively constitute the metadata:*

 | **Element**   | **Type** | **Description**                                                                                                                                                   |
 | --------------| ---------| ------------------------------------------------------------------------------------------------------------------------------------------------------------------|